ryanrudolfoba/SteamOS-microSD/README.md

     sudo fdisk /dev/mmcblk0
     ```

-    > I'm not going to explain deep about how to use fdisk. \
     > Use 'd' to delete partitions and 'n' to create a new one.\
     > Use 'w' to write the changes and exit.
+    > I'm not going to explain in depth how to use fdisk. \

 3. Run mkfs.ext4 on the partition created.